wbcai/litness-test/README.md

 Reset pipeline (i.e., delete files in `/data` and `/model`):

     make clear

-Run application:

-    make run
+## Execute each step of model pipeline

-## Execute each step of model pipeline with `run.py` for more configurations.
+Execute each step of model pipeline with `run.py` for more configurations.

 ### Download the extracted dataset from S3: